psaunderualberta/466_Group_Project/src/README.md

 ## Embedding Matrices

-The final code for to embedding matrices is contained in the `embeddings3.ipynb` notebook.
+The final code for embedding matrices is contained in the `embeddings3.ipynb` notebook.

 ## Deep Matrix Factorization